bentoml/BentoML/docs/source/bentocloud/how-tos/manage-access-token.rst

 To create an API token, perform the following steps:

-1. Navigate to the `API Tokens <http://cloud.bentoml.com/api_tokens>`_ page in the BentoCloud Console.
+1. Navigate to the `API Tokens <http://cloud.bentoml.com/api_tokens>`_ page on the BentoCloud console.
 2. Click **Create**.
 3. In the dialog that appears, specify the following fields.
 Note that you must select at least one of the token types.